davidcassagne/Q/README.md

 qistkit-aer
 qiskit-terra

-If you need qiskit-aque, you have to pip it separately :
+If you need qiskit-aqua, you have to pip it separately :

 `pip install qiskit-aqua`